nirlanka/ao/README.md

 8
 ```

 As a functional language, Ao fundementally supports tail recursion as a form of looping.
-But it's usually blocked at around 700 iterations by the Javascript engine, due to overuse of the stack by the current implementation of the language.
+But it's usually blocked at around 700 iterations by the Javascript engine, due to overuse of the stack by the current implementation of the Ao engine.

 ```scheme
 ((defun rec-fn (txt count)